nicholaschiasson/inglix/README.md

 | ʃ | `sh` | <nglx>`x`</nglx> | `ship` | <nglx>`xip`</nglx> |
 | j | `y` | <nglx>`y`</nglx>[^7] | `yak`, `vineyard` | <nglx>`yak`</nglx>, <nglx>`vinyurd`</nglx> |
 | z | `z` | <nglx>`z`</nglx> | `zoo` | <nglx>`zU`</nglx> |

-[^5]: This may seem to be a bizarre choice of grapheme for the unvoiced "th" sound.
-The fact is that it was chosen simply because a stereotypical "s" lisp tends to make this sound also.
-So why not use "<nglx>S</nglx>" to represent it (different casing since the "s" sound is already taken by "<nglx>s</nglx>")?
-It's almost too perfect!

-[^6]: The "<nglx>w</nglx>" is a special case to be included in inglix.
-Read more about the reason for including it and its proper usage in the section below dedicated to [the "w" consonant].

-[^7]: The "<nglx>y</nglx>" is special for similar reasons to "<nglx>w</nglx>".
-See the section about [the "y" consonant] for a brief explanation.

 ##### The "w" consonant